This page is a collection of important planning and research material concerning the Gippsland Lakes.

-Gippsland Lakes Ramsar Site Management Plan
+Gippsland Lakes Ramsar Site Management Plan ( EGCMA )

-Coastal and Marine Management Plan
+Coastal and Marine Management Plan ( EGSC )

-East Gippsland Shire Council is the designated lead agency for developing the Coastal and Marine Management Plan for the Gippsland Lakes area, as required by legislation under the Marine and Coastal Act 2018.
-The CMMP is meant to be a “local scale strategic plan that serves as the primary tool for the management of all marine and coastal Crown land”.
+East Gippsland Shire Council is the designated lead agency for developing a Coastal and Marine Management Plan for the Gippsland Lakes area, as required by legislation under the Marine and Coastal Act 2018.
+The CMMP is meant to be a “local scale strategic plan that serves as the primary tool for the management of all marine and coastal Crown land“.
 The plan is currently under renewal and EGSC have been conducting public consultations.
+FoGL and GEG have made a submission outlining what we believe are the key issues with the proposed new plan FOGL SUBMISSION ON DRAFT CMMP .
+Following the public consultation process the final DRAFT CMMP has now been issued and will be presented to council for approval on 21st October 2025.
+Again, some of the FoGL sugestions were adopted but many were not.

 Concerned Waterways Alliance

-Other historical research and papers
+Other research and articles

-This is a collection of thoughts, proposals and submissions by individuals and groups over time, but still relevant today.
+This is a collection of thoughts, proposals and submissions by individuals and groups over time, but still very relevant today.

-Gippsland Lakes Debacle by Anthony Amis 2018
+Gippsland Lakes Debacle by Anthony Amis form Friends of the Earth 2018

 Darren Chester MP call for audit of the Gippsland Lakes June 2024

-Gippsland Lakes Environmental Audit 1998.
-The last comprehensive environmental audit of the Lakes.
+CSIRO 1998 Gippsland Lakes Environmental Audit 1The last comprehensive environmental audit of the Lakes.
 Another is deperately needed.

 Blooms of Synechococcus 2008 An analysis of the problem worldwide and possible causative factors in relation to nuisance blooms in the Gippsland Lakes